anhassan/Data-WareHouse-Design-using-ETL-pipeline-with-AWS-S3-Redshift/README.md

 The star schema makes sure that the data is denormalized , easy to understand and no complex joins are required to find out insights using analytical queries.

-In order to extract, transform and load (ETL) the data the following command is used.
+In order to extract, transform and load (ETL) use the following command.
 ```bash
 python etl.py
 ```